 At the beginning of the movie, when Morgan ate his first supersized meal, he threw it up, just like a teenager who drinks too much alcohol at his first party.
 By the end of the movie, he only felt “well” when he ate that junk food.
 The rest of the time he felt depressed, exhausted, anxious, and irritable and lost his sex drive, just like an addict or smoker withdrawing from his drug.
 The food was clearly addictive.

 Given that food manufacturers aren’t likely to help reduce our preference for their processed consumables, and jeopardise their profits, what can we do?

 Here are five suggestions to prevent or break food cravings and addictions:

-- Select unprocessed, and if possible, organic foods and drink without refined/artificial sugars, additives and flavourings, hydrogenated fats and oils, all of which are neurotoxins and damaging to your health
+- Eat well: Select unprocessed, and if possible, organic foods and drink without refined/artificial sugars, additives and flavourings, hydrogenated fats and oils, all of which are neurotoxins and damaging to your health

 - Optimize your vitamin D level: When Vitamin D levels are low, the hormone that helps turn off your appetite, leptin, doesn’t work.
 Then people feel hungry all the time, no matter how much they eat.
 Use sunshine to achieve this.

 - Optimize Omega 3s: Low levels of omega-3 fatty acids have been associated with depression, Alzheimer’s disease and obesity.
 This is because Omega 3 DHA helps to increase serotonin and dopamine levels.
 The most effective way to boost your Omega 3, serotonin and dopamine levels is by using one our Omega 3 range of fish oils.

 - Take natural supplements for cravings control.
 Glutamine, tyrosine, 5-HTP are amino acids that help reduce cravings.
 Chromium balances blood sugar and can help take the edge off cravings.
 SAMe also helps to methylate serotonin and ensures that it remains 'active'.